wejlab/TBSignatureProfiler/README.md

 ## Installation

-The TBSignatureProfiler requires R 4.1 and Bioconductor 3.10.
+The TBSignatureProfiler requires R Version 4.1 and Bioconductor 3.14.

-* Install the development version of the package from Github
+* Install the development version of the package from Github:

 ``` r
 if (!requireNamespace("devtools", quietly=TRUE))